-Children and Families Concentration Competencies, 2015 EPAS
+Youth, Family, and Community Concentration Competencies, 2015 EPAS

-Children and families concentration social workers adhere to the NASW code of ethics in making all ethical decisions.
-Children and families concentration social workers understand the ethical issues and ethical dilemmas unique to working with children and families in urban and suburban communities.
-When appropriate, children and families concentration social workers use technology ethically to facilitate practice outcomes.
-Children and families concentration social workers value supervision and consultation to guide professional judgment and behavior.
-Children and families concentration social workers engage in critical reflection to obtain a knowledge of self and others.
-Children and families concentration social workers analyze insights about one's own values, biases, privileges, and personal history and how that affects the formation of trusting and productive relationships that promote development and learning.
+Youth, family, and community concentration social workers adhere to the NASW code of ethics in making all ethical decisions.
+Youth, family, and community concentration social workers understand the ethical issues and ethical dilemmas unique to working with children and families in urban and suburban communities.
+When appropriate, Youth, family, and community concentration social workers use technology ethically to facilitate practice outcomes.
+Youth, family, and community concentration social workers value supervision and consultation to guide professional judgment and behavior.
+Youth, family, and community concentration social workers engage in critical reflection to obtain a knowledge of self and others.
+Youth, family, and community concentration social workers analyze insights about one's own values, biases, privileges, and personal history and how that affects the formation of trusting and productive relationships that promote development and learning.